-Today’s emphasis on sophisticated electronic hardware techniques requires that the two-year Electrical Engineering Technology (ELT) graduate be well schooled in fundamental concepts relating to AC and DC circuit analysis, electronics, special devices, power, communications, as well as digital hardware and software techniques.
+Today’s emphasis on sophisticated electronic hardware techniques requires that the two-year Electrical Technology (ELT) graduate be well schooled in fundamental concepts relating to AC and DC circuit analysis, electronics, special devices, power, communications, as well as digital hardware and software techniques.

 As an engineering technician, you will work with engineers in the area of research and development, design, and modern manufacturing methods.

 As an ELT student at Onondaga Community College, you will receive a solid background in the liberal arts in addition to courses in your field of specialization.
 Onondaga’s faculty has relevant industrial experience in addition to advanced engineering degrees.